Skip to content

 • Run: python3 --version

-1. Download the latest release from GitHub Releases (download the zip file only)
+1. Download the latest release from GitHub Releases (the zip file).

-• If using Command Prompt: replace the text in the address bar with cmd and hit Enter
+• If using Command Prompt: replace the address-bar text with cmd and press Enter.

-• Click “New Terminal at Folder” (sometimes under Services)
+• Select “New Terminal at Folder” (sometimes nested under Services).

 conda create -n sharktrack anaconda